Solar Dominates, Batteries are Needed

 For every 5 kW of solar, you'd need 10 kWh of storage.
 Other details like amp load of heavy duty equipment may affect this number, especially on the smaller single 10 kWh battery systems.

 Keep in mind that adding a battery, especially relative to our low cost solar solution at Project Solar, can sometimes double or triple your grand total.

 After-incentive example: A fully installed 10 kW system with Project Solar would cost about $14,000.
 This would require about 20 kWh of battery storage capacity, which would add about $18,000, bringing your total to $32,000.

 Determining if a battery makes financial sense is the big question.
 For most, it does not when strictly reviewing ROI.
 A general rule of thumb for determining IF a battery makes financial sense for you is to subtract your kWh rate from your net metering credit rate (in UT it's 10¢ - 6¢ leaving a 4¢ net).

 If the net rate is lower than the 6¢, then we'd advise no battery.
 Remember, in most states with tiered prices based on consumption, your overage will most likely be billed in the lowest and cheapest tier.
 Use this lower price as the starting point.

 With the recent chaos in Texas and the frequent blackouts in northern California, demand for "off grid" has never been higher.

 However, we need to define what "off grid" actually means.

-Unless you are literally disconnected from the grid, fully reliant on solar and batteries, you are not considered off grid.
+Unless you are completely disconnected from the grid and fully reliant on solar and batteries, you are not technically considered off grid.
 It is important to be aware that many states discourage off-grid living through local laws and regulations.

-The rule of thumb when designing an off grid system is 2-3 days worth of storage.
+The rule of thumb when designing an off-grid system is to have 2-3 days worth of storage.
 To calculate this, simply look at your monthly kWh usage and divide by 30 to get your daily usage rate.
-Then multiply by 2-3 (days) and that is your storage needs.
+Then multiply by 2-3 (days), and that is your storage need.